halaxa/json-machine/README.md

 Use above-mentioned `foreach` and find the item or use [JSON Pointer](#parsing-a-subtree).

 Count the items via [`iterator_count($users)`](https://www.php.net/manual/en/function.iterator-count.php).
-Remember it will still have to internally iterate the whole thing to get the count and thus will take about the same time.
+Remember it will still have to internally iterate the whole thing to get the count and thus will take about the same time as iterating it and counting by hand.

-Requires `ext-json` if used out of the box.
+Requires `ext-json` if used out of the box but doesn't if a custom decoder is used.
 See [Decoders](#decoders).

 Follow [CHANGELOG](CHANGELOG.md).